 Abby Wambach Freaked: Claims ‘Idiots’ Stole Her Car & Covered It In Hate Speech

-Oh no!
-Soccer star Abby Wambach claims she’s a victim of a hate crime, as some ‘idiots’ allegedly stole her car and then returned it to her with hate speech written all over the inside.
+Soccer star Abby Wambach claims she’s a victim of a hate crime, as ‘idiots’ allegedly stole her car and then returned it to her with hate speech written all over the inside.

 “They stole valuables including a purse and wallet (gift to my wife),” former Team USA star Abby Wambach said on Dec.
 6, when she took to Instagram to tell the world about what had happened.
 “And [the ‘idiots’] wrote hate speech in Sharpie all over the inside of our car.”
 Abby claims the incident occurred on the morning of Dec.
 6 (between 1:34 AM and 4:30 AM) at the Florida home she shares with her wife, Glennon Doyle.
 “They were Caucasian (3 of them).
 One had a hoodie with cargo shorts.
 The driver had an Ohio State hat on (O on front of hat) of red or black hat.
 Same guy had grey top, Nike shorts and Nike shoes.
 Also, they left finger prints on the car door when they left it back with us,” she said.